In a town slowly being destroyed by rising tides, one girl must fight to find a way to keep her community’s spirit from drowning.

 Explosive volcanic eruptions are cool, really, cool.
 They inject ash into the stratosphere and deflect the sun’s rays.
 When eighth grader Jamie Fulton learns that snow fell in June in his hometown because of an eruption on the other side of the world, he’s psyched!
 He could have snowboarded if he’d lived back in 1815 during the year without a summer.

 Clara Montalvo, who recently arrived at Jamie’s school after surviving Hurricane Maria in Puerto Rico, has a different take all this.
-She is astounded–and disturbed–by Jamie’s frenzied enthusiasm for what she … Continue reading →
+She is astounded–and disturbed–by Jamie’s frenzied … Continue reading →

 An affecting and resonant YA novel in verse that explores family, community, the changing ocean tides, and what it means to fall in love with someone who sees the world in a different way.